 The Western Washington Phase II Municipal Stormwater Permit was re-issued on August 1, 2013, and will be in effect until July 31, 2019.
 This permit authorizes the City of Sammamish to discharge stormwater from its MS4 into waters of the State (i.e. Lake Washington) if the city takes certain actions to prevent stormwater pollution.
 The full permit can be viewed at the Department of Ecology’s website: NPDES Western Washington Phase II Municipal Stormwater Permit

 The permit requires the City to take action in each of the following areas:

-Planned actions are documented each year in a Stormwater Management Program: 2017 Stormwater Management Program
+Planned actions are documented each year in a Stormwater Management Program: 2022 Stormwater Management Program

-The documents listed below have been prepared as part of Sammamish’s compliance with the Western Washington Phase II Municipal Stormwater Permit:
+The documents and links listed below are provided as part of Sammamish’s compliance with the Western Washington Phase II Municipal Stormwater Permit:

-View previous annual reports here.
+View previous annual reports.

 See more information at on the Public Works Development Review, Permitting, and Engineering Resources page.

 Effective on June 29, 2022 the City adopted the 2021 King County Surface Water Design Manual and City of Sammamish Addendum.
 The updated code requirements applies to new applications submitted beginning on July 1, 2022 in accordance with the City's NPDES Permit requirements.